diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 The **Curated primary** contigs should be contained in the file `fArcCen1_p1.fasta.gz`, and the **Alternate combined** haplotigs should be contained in the `fArcCen1_q2.fasta.gz` file.

 At this point of the pipeline it is important to run several assembly metrics to check that all is going well so far.
 To do this, click the green button `+ Add Data` in your working project and search and select **VGP Tools** in the "Other Project" tab.
 Search and select the last version of the applets named `asm_stats` and `busco`, and the workflow named `Evaluation KAT Plot`.
 To obtain the standard assembly statistics run the `asm_stats` applet using as input the respective assembly to be evaluated.
-In addition, click the gear icon and complete "Genome size (bp)" field with the size of the genome in base pairs and `fArcCen1` "species code" field.
-Create a new folder with the name `Stats` inside the `assembly_vgp_standard_1.6` folder and select it as the output folder.
-Check the
+In addition, click the gear icon and complete "Genome size (bp)" field with the size of the genome in base pairs, and `fArcCen1` in the "species code" field.
+Inside the `assembly_vgp_standard_1.6` folder, create a new folder with the name `evaluation`.
+Create a folder inside `evaluation` with the name of the assembly stage to be evaluated (for example, `c1`) and select it as the output folder.
+Finally, click `Run as Analysis...` to launch the applet.
+You should check for an improvement in the assembly metrics with the progress of the pipeline.